This is where all 50 states stand on reopening - KVIA

 Gov. Doug Burgum has only shut down schools, restaurants, fitness centers, movie theaters and salons.
 Burgum declared a state of emergency on March 13.

-North Dakota is one of the states that has yet to issue a stay-at-home order to limit the spread of coronavirus nationwide.
+North Dakota is one of the states that has not issued a stay-at-home order.

+Burgum has said he hopes some businesses can start to reopen May 1.

 Ohio

-Gov. Mike DeWine issued a statewide stay-at-home order which will remain in place until May 1.
+Gov. Mike DeWine issued a statewide stay-at-home order that will remain in place until May 1.

-“I would not be making these decisions if it wasn’t a matter of life and death,” DeWine said in a news release.
-“We have to keep this monster down.
-It’s not dead — it’s very much alive.”

-Along with loosening restrictions, DeWine told CNN that citizens would have to feel confident about going out without being afraid and the only way to reach that point was to significantly expand testing.
+He said April 16 that on that date the state will begin the first phase of reopening.

+“We are working on (specifics) and will be talking about this in the days ahead.
+We will be dealing with the schools shortly, probably early next week,” he said.

 Oklahoma